 - The silver lining in the Cloud for your remote team

 Even before the spread of coronavirus, savvy business leaders were already preparing their cybersecurity defences for a combination of remote and on-premises working.
-To enable your team to work remotely and safely – protected against hackers, scammers and cybercriminals – your have to rethink the security perimeter around your small to medium-sized businesses.
+To enable your team to work remotely and safely you’ll have to rethink the security perimeter around your business.

 Previously, it was easy to create and enforce an on-premises cybersecurity policy.
-Simple but effective and efficient technical controls plus physical access limitations managed via a centralised command and control hierarchy were sufficient.
-But, as your team becomes increasingly distributed because of coronavirus, doing what you’ve always done is not going to be enough.
+The traditional onsite security procedures are simple yet effective.
+As you probably know, these involve a combination of technical controls and physical access limitations managed via a centralised administrative hierarchy.
+But, as your team becomes increasingly distributed, doing what you’ve always done is not going to be enough.

 What is RemoteSec and why is it on the rise?

-RemoteSec is a set of security tools, policies and protocols that govern the IT infrastructure that supports your remote working employees.
-As they tend to rely heavily on Cloud platforms, RemoteSec addresses security challenges that almost always fall under the Cloud working category.
-And even though other technologies, such as virtual private networks (VPNs), are useful weapons in your armory to protect your remote working team, they are usually deployed to establish secure connections to the Cloud anyway.
+RemoteSec is a set of security tools, policies and protocols that govern the IT infrastructure which support your remote workers.
+As they tend to rely heavily on Cloud platforms, RemoteSec addresses security challenges that almost always fall under the cloud working category.
+Even other technologies, such as virtual private networks (VPNs) are usually employed to establish secure connections to the Cloud.